Bayern Sign top Target De Ligt From Juventus - UrduPoint

 De Ligt joined the Ajax academy at nine years of age, making his debut for the record Dutch champions at 17.

-He became their youngest ever captain and in 2019, after 117 appearances (13 goals) and the league and cup double, he moved to Juventus.
+He became their youngest ever captain and in 2019, after 117 appearances (13 goals) and the league and cup double, he moved to Juventus for 85 million.

 Alongside the likes of Frenkie de Jong, Donny van de Beek and Hakim Ziyech, De Ligt lifted Ajax to within seconds of the 2019 Champions League final.